Example Applications: Fish Passage at Big Noise Creek

 Step 7: Building confidence in flow estimates.
 How good are the data

-and analyses?
 One concern regarding the results of the hydrologic analysis for Big Noise

 Creek is the length of the period of record for Bear Creek.
 The Bear Creek